 Check out my YouTube video comparing the two bags in real life!

 My Experience Traveling Abroad

 On my recent trip to Europe, I flew United from DC to London and back via Amsterdam to DC.
 Bigger Carry-On fit perfectly in the United overhead bin for the transatlantic flight.
 However, when traveling from city to city in Europe (Paris to Barcelona to Berlin to Amsterdam), I flew on budget airlines (Easy Jet, Ryan Air, Transavia).
 I had to check my Bigger Carry-On as they said it wouldn’t fit in the overhead bins (although I’d beg to differ).
 So I did have to check it on the budget airlines.
 (One side tip on this – If you end up doing this, be sure to pre-pay online to check your bag before arriving at the airport.
 They will up charge you if you wait until arriving at the airport and will up charge you even more if you bring your rolling bag through security to the gate and then end up having to check it.)

 On the opposite end of the spectrum, I flew to Thailand last year from NYC on Cathay Pacific airlines, and the Bigger Carry-On bag did not fit in the overhead bins on that transatlantic flight, their overhead bin space is tiny!
-With that said, I’m almost 99.9% positive that the Bigger Carry-On bag will fit in the overhead bin space of any U.S. carrier on transatlantic flights.
+With that said, the Original Carry-On bag wouldn’t have fit either.

 I travel a lot, but I only go out of the country one to two times a year.
 So for me, Bigger Carry-On bag is a better buy.
 It fits in the overhead bins of every U.S. carrier.
 But if you’re a light packer and travel out of the country more frequently, you’d probably be better off with the Original.